variejs/docs/routing.md

 ## Route Groups

-Router groups allow you to nest your routes with prefixes, middleware , and templates.
+Router groups allow you to nest your routes with prefixes, middleware, and layouts.

 <a name="prefixing"></a>